-With the amount of computer networks doubling every five years, the job demand for Information Technology employees continues to heat up for this high paid career.
-If you qualify you can use the WIOA grant to get the certifications the employers we work with are seekingasking for|: CompTIA, Microsoft, Cisco, Oracle, VMware and more
+With the number of computer networks doubling every 5 years, the job demand for IT workers continues to soar for this high paid career.
+If you qualify you can use the grant to get the certifications the employers we work with are looking for|: CompTIA, Microsoft, Cisco, Oracle, VMware and more

-If you have management experience, one of the hottest job opportunities is in project management.
+If you have management experience, one of the best job opportunities is in project management.
 In the Tampa/St. Petersburg job market the need is especially strong for project managers and pays quite well.
 The Project Management Professional (PMP) is the most sought after certification for this field.
 Forbes magazine consistently ranks this certification in the top 5 each year.
 Other certifications in this field include ITIL, PMI-Agile, and Scrum Master

 Instead of having us talk about ourselves, why don’t we see what our clients have to say.